Yandex Cloud

 Yandex StoreDoc also provides data replication between database hosts (both inside and between availability zones) and automatically switches the load over to a backup replica in the event of a failure.

-Be mindful of what is what is controlled by the service, and what by the Yandex Cloud customer.
-Understanding these control zones will help you use your cloud resources effectively and avoid potential database-related problems.
+Be mindful of what is managed by the service and what, by the Yandex Cloud customer.
+Understanding these areas of management helps you use your cloud resources efficiently and avoid potential database-related issues.
 For more information, see Zones of control between managed database (MDB) service users and Yandex Cloud.

 Yandex Cloud offers two ways to work with databases: